BiologicalRecordsCentre/NBN4R/README.md

 ![Alt text](./vignettes/images/treeplot2.png?raw=true "plot of finches images")

 ###Example 2: Quality assertions
-Data quality assertions are a suite of fields that are the result of a set of tests peformed on ALA data.
+Data quality assertions are a suite of fields that are the result of a set of tests peformed on NBN data.
 Download occurrence data for the Blunt-fruited Water-starwort:
 ```R
 x <- occurrences(taxon="Callitriche obtusangula", download_reason_id=10)
 summary(x)